Paul Castellano: Murder

 On Monday, December 16, 1985, Bilotti drove Castellano to the prearranged early evening meeting at Sparks Steak House.
-A hit team (consisting of Salvatore Scala, Edward Lino and John Carneglia) waited near the restaurant entrance; positioned down the street were backup shooters Ruggiero, Dominick Pizzonia and Tony Rampino.
+A hit team (consisting of Salvatore Scala, John Carneglia, Vincent Artuso and Edward Lino) waited near the restaurant entrance; positioned down the street were backup shooters Ruggiero, Joe Watts, Iggy Alogna, Dominick Pizzonia and Tony Rampino.
 Gotti and Gravano observed the scene from a car across the street.

 As Castellano was exiting the car at the front of the restaurant at around 5:26 pm, the gunmen ran up and shot him several times with handguns and revolvers.
 Allegedly, Carneglia delivered the fatal shot to Castellano's head.
 Bilotti was shot as he exited from the driver's door.
 Before leaving the murder scene, Gotti drove over to view the bodies.

 Aftermath

 Castellano was buried in the Moravian Cemetery in the New Dorp section of Staten Island.
 The Archdiocese of New York refused to grant him a Catholic funeral, citing his notorious life and death.

 Two weeks after the murder, Gotti was elected as the new boss of the Gambino family.
 Vincent Gigante, the boss of the Genovese family, was outraged that Gotti had killed Castellano without following Mafia protocol and solicited the help of Lucchese family boss Anthony Corallo in carrying out a hit.
 On April 13, 1986, a car bomb meant for Gotti exploded outside a Bensonhurst social club, but the only casualty was Gambino underboss Frank DeCicco.

-Gotti was arrested by the FBI in late 1990 on racketeering charges and denied bail 10 days later.
-On April 2, 1992, with the help of Gravano becoming a government witness, Gotti was convicted of numerous racketeering charges, including the 1985 Castellano murder.
+Gotti was arrested by the FBI in late 1980s on racketeering charges and denied bail ten days later.
+On April 2, 1992, after Gravano decided to become a government witness, Gotti was convicted of numerous racketeering charges as well as Castellano's murder.
 On June 23, 1992, Gotti was sentenced to life in federal prison, where he died of throat cancer in 2002.
 No one else was ever charged in the Castellano murder.